charlesbaird-dsa/standards-catalogue/source/dsa-draft-standards/apistandardsv3/index.html.md

 -   if the dataset is being updated at the same time with the record-by-record download, users may get inconsistent records

 If you allow a user to download an entire dataset, you should consider providing a way for them to keep it up to date.
-For example you could live stream your data or notify them that new data is available so that API consumers know to download you API data periodically.
+For example you could live stream your data or notify them that new data is available so that API consumers know to download your API data periodically.

 ## Encourage users to keep local dataset copies up to date